I love this super easy Valentine Kool-Aid Candy Suckers Recipe and couldn’t wait to share it with you today!

 Related Candy Recipes

-- Contrary to the name, these little bite sized sweet Potato Candy treats have no mashed potato in them.
+- Contrary to the name, these little bite-sized sweet Potato Candy treats have no mashed potato in them.
 That’s right!
 They get their name because they look like little potatoes.

 - This Homemade Snickers Candy Bar recipe is SO GOOD!
 Make your own chocolate candy bars at home whenever you want!

 - Who remembers those candy dots that came stuck to strips of paper?
-What is it about these sugary dots the you would peel off a strip of paper that kids love?
+What is it about these sugary dots that you would peel off a strip of paper that kids love?
 Now you can make them with this easy Candy Dots Recipe.

 - This Homemade Pay Day Candy Bar Recipe is dangerously delicious and super easy to make!